HimanshuGoel/my-full-stack-learning-app/app-core/docs/[extracted]/angular.md

 - Batching, Fan Out and scheduling concepts in System Design

 - Angular CDK Accessibility - LiveAnnouncer, FocusTrap, Regions, FocusMonitor, CSS class as cdk-visually-hidden and cdk.high-contrast.

+- Zoneless angular

+  - What Still Works - Event-driven updates: user interactions or async operations still trigger change detection.
+Signals: seamlessly notify and refresh dependent views.
+AsyncPipe: continues to mark components dirty automatically.
+ChangeDetectorRef.markForCheck() works for manual control.
+These mechanisms uphold reactivity without relying on Zone.js

+  - What Breaks / Needs Manual Handling - Operations outside Zone.js context, such as timers or setInterval, won’t auto-trigger updates — use markForCheck() or signals instead.
+Legacy apps or UI libraries that depend on Zone.js–style “magic” behavior might malfunction until migrated.
+Adopting component OnPush strategy is vital to reap the full benefits and ensure your app stays reactive

+  - Why It Matters - Bundle size & performance: removing Zone.js reduces payload and startup overhead.
+Improved Core Web Vitals: fewer, smarter change-detection cycles speed up runtime performance.
+Better debugging: no more obscure stack traces from patched async APIs.
+Ecosystem-friendly: fewer conflicts with native browser APIs or external libraries that don’t expect Zone.js behavior.
+Angular is clearly pointing toward this as the future: signals, hydration, and zoneless mode form a more direct, Solid/Vue‑like DX.

+The link you shared — [W3C QA Tip: "Don't use 'click here' as link text"](https://www.w3.org/QA/Tips/noClickHere) — is a best practice guideline from the W3C (World Wide Web Consortium).

+- Don’t use "click here" as link text - Avoid using vague link text like **“click here”**, because it:

+  - **Lacks context**: Screen readers or people skimming the page may not understand where the link leads.
+  - **Hurts accessibility**: For visually impaired users using screen readers, hearing "click here" repeatedly doesn’t help them navigate.
+  - **Reduces usability**: It forces users to read surrounding text to understand what the link does.
+  - **Hurts SEO**: Search engines use link text to understand the content of the linked page.
+“Click here” gives no useful info.
+  - Use **descriptive link text** that clearly tells users where they’ll go if they click. like `Learn more about our \[privacy policy].` instead of `To read more, \[click here].` This makes your content **clearer, more accessible, and user-friendly**.

+-